 landing beaches.
 To really put your mind at ease Voyager provides you with a dedicated tour manager who has tons of local knowledge and is there to help in every situation.

 This visit takes you to the entrancing and ancient city of Bayeaux, with its rich artistic and architectural heritage, including the magnificent medieval cathedral.
 You can also visit the Bayeux Tapestry, a unique 70 metre-long document, made in the 11th century of woollen embroidery on linen cloth.
 The tapestry tells the epic story leading up to the Battle of Hastings and the defeat of King Harold by William the Conqueror.

 Arromanches is at the heart of the D-Day Landings.
 There are museums with vivid and emotive displays, including the famous 360˚cinema with unreleased footage from war correspondents, filmed on D-Day.
 There is also the Musee du Debarquement in Arromanche des Bains, built on the site of the Mulberry Harbour, with working models and film to explain this incredible technical feat.

 The Caen Memorial stimulates thought and debate about the future of the planet, presenting a wealth of material from the 20th century in an innovative way.

 St Malo and Dinan

-Normandy is rich in towns where every stone is steeped in history, with medieval ramparts perched over picturesque valleys.
+Normandy has some beautiful towns, where every stone is steeped in history.
 Two of the finest are St Malo and Dinan.

 Dinan is one of the most attractive medieval walled cities in France.
 The old town is full of half-timbered houses, churches, castles and cobbled streets overlooking the river Rance.
 Its fortifications made Dinan an almost impregnable fortress.